Houston Arts

 Museum of Fine Arts Houston

 DESCRIPTION: This venue features art from Europe, Africa, Asia, Oceania, and the Americas from antiquity to the present; includes an outdoor sculpture garden, the Glassell School of Art, many temporary exhibitions and public programs, and weekly showings of Hollywood classics and foreign films.
-MFAH is the nation’s sixth largest art museum.
+MFAH is the nation’s sixth-largest art museum.
 The Straus Collection of Renaissance and 18th-century art and the Beck Collection of Impressionist and Post-Impressionist art are superb.
-See works by Vincent van Gogh, Claude Monet, Henri Matisse and Paul Gaugin that are equally inspiring.
+See works by Vincent van Gogh, Claude Monet, Henri Matisse, and Paul Gaugin that are equally inspiring.

-ADMISSION: A matrix prices on their website
+ADMISSION: A matrix of prices on their website

 DAYS & HOURS: Tue-Wed 10a-5p, Thu 10a-9p, Fri-Sat 10a-7p, Sun Noon-7p

-ADDRESS: 1001 Bissonnet Street, Houston, TX MAP
+ADDRESS: 1001 Bissonnet Street, Houston, TX

 PARKING: east of the Beck and Law buildings in the MFAH Visitors Center